-Cancer Treatment Centers of America® (CTCA) at Midwestern Regional Medical Center (Midwestern) is a Magnet® Recognized hospital, one of 6 percent of hospitals in the nation that have earned that designation.
+Cancer Treatment Centers of America® (CTCA), Chicago is a Magnet® Recognized hospital, one of 9 percent of hospitals in the nation that have earned that designation.

-Nurses at CTCA® at Midwestern are skilled and patient-focused, empowered to achieve excellence in an atmosphere that embraces the Mother Standard® of care, the patient-focused principle upon which CTCA was founded.
+Nurses at CTCA® are skilled and patient-focused, empowered to achieve excellence in an atmosphere that embraces the Mother Standard® of care, the patient-focused principle upon which CTCA was founded.

 Our nurses collaborate in an environment that supports teamwork, engagement, work-life balance and professional development, reflecting our hospital's commitment to ensuring our nurses provide patient-centered care to everyone we treat.
 We strive to embody CTCA values with energy, integrity and positivity, exhibiting respect for patients, fellow nurses and team members.